Quick Start Guide

 - Choose a subscription plan.

-- Enterprise: The Enterprise subscription offers a variety of options with 4 sub-plans, accommodating up to 100, 200, 500, or 1000 gateways.
-Users can select their desired plan from the dropdown menu.
-This subscription is tailored for extensive deployments and facilitates remote management of multiple gateways.
+- Enterprise: The Enterprise subscription supports large-scale deployments with flexible gateway tiers ranging from 91 up to 1000 gateways.
+This plan is designed for extensive deployments and enables centralized remote management of many gateways.

 - On Demand: A flexible subscription for custom deployments, supporting more than 100 gateways.
 Users can choose between monthly or annual billing.
 For setup, please contact support.